lowRISC/opentitan/hw/ip/adc_ctrl/doc/_index.md

 The list below describes how the counters interpret the filter results:
 * If no filters are hit then the counter will reset to zero.
 * If one or more filters are hit but the set hit differs from the previous evaluation the counter resets to zero.
-* If one or more filters are hit and either none was hit in the previous evaluation or the same set was hit in the previous evaluation and the counter is not at its limit then the counter will increment.
+* If one or more filters are hit and either none was hit in the previous evaluation or the same set was hit in the previous evaluation and the counter is not at its threshold then the counter will increment.
+* If one or more filters are hit and the same set was hit in the previous evaluation and the counter is at its threshold then the counter stays at the threshold.
-* If the counter is the periodic scan counter and it reaches its limit then continuous scanning is enabled and the debounce counter will be used for future evaluations.
+* If the counter is the periodic scan counter and it reaches its threshold, as defined by {{< regref "adc_lp_sample_ctl.lp_sample_cnt" >}}, then continuous scanning is enabled and the debounce counter will be used for future evaluations.
-* If the counter is the debounce counter and it reaches its limit then:
+* If the counter is the debounce counter and it reaches its threshold, as defined by {{< regref "adc_sample_ctl.np_sample_cnt" >}}, then:
+  * An interrupt is raised if the threshold is met for the first time.
-  * If an interrupt is not already being raised then the current sample values are latched into {{< regref "adc_chn_val[0].adc_chn_value_intr" >}} and  {{< regref "adc_chn_val[1].adc_chn_value_intr" >}}. i.e. these registers only record the value of the first debounced hit.
+  * The current sample values are latched into {{< regref "adc_chn_val[0].adc_chn_value_intr" >}} and  {{< regref "adc_chn_val[1].adc_chn_value_intr" >}}.
+    *  If a series of interrupts and matches are seen, these registers only record the value of the last debounced hit.
   * The {{< regref adc_intr_status >}} register is updated by setting the bits corresponding to filters that are hit (note that bits that are already set will not be cleared).
     This will cause the block to raise an interrupt if it was not already doing so.
-  * If any filters are hit that are enabled in {{< regref "adc_wakeup_ctl" >}} the corresponding bits in the {{< regref "adc_wakeup_status" >}} register are set which may initiate a wakeup.
+  * If a filter is a hit and is also enabled in {{< regref "adc_wakeup_ctl" >}} the corresponding filter generates a wakeup.
-  * Note that the debounce counter will remain at its limit until the set of filters that are set changes when it will be reset to zero and start to debounce the next event.
+  * Note that the debounce counter will remain at its threshold until the set of filters are changed by software to debounce a different event or if the current match changes.
+    *  This implies that a stable matching event continuously matches until some condition in the system (changed filter settings or changed ADC output) alters the result.

 Because scanning continues the {{< regref "adc_intr_status" >}} register will reflect any debounced events that are detected between the controller raising an interrupt and the status bits being cleared (by having 1 written to them).
 However, the {{< regref "adc_chn_val[0].adc_chn_value_intr" >}} and {{< regref "adc_chn_val[1].adc_chn_value_intr" >}}registers record the value at the time the interrupt was first raised and thus reflect the filter state from that point.